Keys-007/TelegramChannelBlockerBot/README.md

 Rename `config.ini.example` to `config.ini` and edit the config

-Simply run this script with `python3 main.py`
+Simply run this script with `poetry shell & python3 main.py`
 \
 and add it to your group, it will automatically start working.